Carlisle Bay, Barbados – The Right and Wrong Way to Snorkel It

 In the meantime there was just us, the Indiana couple and Mr. Bald.
 Randy threw small pieces of boneless tuna into the water for the turtles and sure enough a couple of green turtles showed up and swam with us for the twenty minutes or so we snorkelled there.
 I’ve snorkelled with turtles before, but it’s always a thrill to have a sea turtle come right up to you and nonchalantly swim by.

-Carlisle Bay Barbados – Snorkelling the The Shipwrecks
+Carlisle Bay – Snorkelling the The Shipwrecks

 The next stop was the one I was really looking forward to – the shipwrecks.
 Apparently there are a lot of ships that have come to grief in Carlisle Bay including ones that have been deliberately scuttled by drug smugglers.
 Other ships have been sunk specifically to create ideal conditions for coral growth and artificial reef creation.
 Here is a map of the sunken ships in Carlisle Bay Marine Park.
-Their dark shapes are easily identified in the otherwise very clear aquamarine waters of the bay.
+Their dark shapes are easily identified in the otherwise very clear aquamarine waters of Carlisle Bay.

 Randy anchors at a spot about 100 feet from the nearest wreck and in we go, this time with flippers.